2joephillips/DPatterns/behavioral/state/javascript.md

 {% include toc.html %}

 ## Set-up
-Within the page, I am using a script tag that I can write the javascript for this example.
-To start the application, I am using <code>window.onload</code> to call a simple function.
-This function will use <code>document.write</code> to print two sentences on the screen.
-Then it will create a new TrafficLight object.
-Then call the start method on the new TrafficLight Object.
+Within the page, I am using a script tag to maintain all the JavaScript .
+To start the application, I am using <code>window.onload</code> to call a simple function that will use <code>document.write</code> to print two sentences on the screen.
+Then it will create a new TrafficLight object and then call the start method.

 ```javascript
 window.onload = function() {